Skip to main content

 For residential properties in England and Wales, the Lease Renewal Agreement most commonly takes the form of a renewed assured shorthold tenancy (AST) under the Housing Act 1988 (as amended by the Housing Act 1996 and the Deregulation Act 2015).
 When the fixed term of an AST expires, the tenant does not automatically become a trespasser.
 Section 5(2) of the Housing Act 1988 provides that a statutory periodic tenancy arises by operation of law on the day after the fixed term expires, on the same terms as the original AST.
 While this periodic tenancy is legally effective, many landlords and tenants prefer to document the continuation of the tenancy in a formal renewal agreement, particularly where the rent is being adjusted, new terms are introduced, or the parties wish to agree a further fixed term.

-The Renters’ Rights Act 2025, which takes effect on 1 May 2026, will significantly alter the residential tenancy landscape in England and Wales by abolishing new fixed-term ASTs.
+The Renters’ Rights Act 2025, which takes effect on 1 May 2026, will significantly alter the residential tenancy environment in England and Wales by abolishing new fixed-term ASTs.
 Until that date, landlords may still grant fixed-term renewals.
 Renewal agreements signed before the Act comes into force will be respected for the duration of their fixed term.

 For commercial properties, the Landlord and Tenant Act 1954 provides qualifying business tenants with a statutory right to renew their tenancy on broadly the same terms at the market rent, unless the landlord can establish a statutory ground for opposition.
 A lease renewal agreement for a commercial property documents the new terms agreed between the parties, including the new rent (whether agreed directly or fixed by the court), the new term, and any updated covenants.